mnkhee/user-docs-project/docs/tutorials/deleting.md

 ## Delete Data from your Browser's Local Storage

-1. Grab data by using document.getElementById().
+1. Create a variable called 'item'.
+Make this variable grab data by using document.getElementById().

     ```{.js hl_lines="2"}
     function removeItem() {